Quantum dot: Quantum confinement in semiconductors

 The energy levels of a single particle in a quantum dot can be predicted using the particle in a box model in which the energies of states depend on the length of the box.
 For an exciton inside a quantum dot, there is also the Coulomb interaction between the negatively charged electron and the positively charged hole.
 By comparing the quantum dot's size to the exciton Bohr radius, three regimes can be defined.
-In the 'strong confinement regime', the quantum dot's radius is much smaller than the exciton Bohr radius, respectively the confinement energy dominates over the Coulomb interactions.
+In the 'strong confinement regime', the quantum dot's radius is much smaller than the exciton Bohr radius, respectively the confinement energy dominates over the Coulomb interaction.
 In the 'weak confinement' regime, the quantum dot is larger than the exciton Bohr radius, respectively the confinement energy is smaller than the Coulomb interactions between electron and hole.
 The regime where the exciton Bohr radius and confinement potential are comparable is called the 'intermediate confinement regime'.